It would be worthwhile to take a closer look at GrafTech International Ltd. (EAF)

-The share price of GrafTech International Ltd. (NYSE:EAF) rose to $6.59 per share on Thursday from $6.57.
-While GrafTech International Ltd. has overperformed by 0.30%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, EAF fell by -39.76%, with highs and lows ranging from $12.03 to $4.07, whereas the simple moving average jumped by 3.19% in the last 200 days.
+GrafTech International Ltd. (NYSE:EAF) marked $5.41 per share on Wednesday, down from a previous closing price of $5.56.
+While GrafTech International Ltd. has underperformed by -2.70%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, EAF fell by -45.02%, with highs and lows ranging from $10.63 to $4.07, whereas the simple moving average fell by -14.18% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023